convertir-texto-a-numero-arduino

 }

-The case for a floating point number is somewhat more complicated since, in addition to detecting the negative symbol, we must detect the decimal separator (in the example ’.’ or ’,’).
-In this way the conversion is done in two stages, a first one for the integer part before detecting the separator, and a second one for the integer part after detecting the separator.
+The case for a floating-point number is a bit more complicated because, in addition to detecting the negative sign, we must detect the decimal separator (in the example ’.’ or ’,’).
+Thus, the conversion is performed in two stages, a first one for the integer part before detecting the separator, and a second one for the integer part after detecting the separator.

 #define DEBUG(a) Serial.println(a);